-VASPs offering services described in 12.4 Regulation of "Issuers" of Blockchain Assets must adhere to diverse regulatory obligations concerning customer identification and verification, AML and the prevention of financing terrorism.
+VASPs offering services described in 10.4 Regulation of "Issuers" of Blockchain Assets must adhere to diverse regulatory obligations concerning customer identification and verification, AML and the prevention of financing terrorism.

-If the virtual assets are categorised as financial instruments or products, the exchange operator may be required to obtain a licence to offer investment services in compliance with the Portuguese Securities Code, which implements MiFID II, and/or with the DLT Pilot Regime as applicable.
+If virtual assets are classified as financial instruments or products, the exchange operator may need to obtain a license to offer investment services in accordance with the Portuguese Securities Code.
+This code implements MiFID II and may also be subject to the DLT Pilot Regime, depending on the circumstances.